Fire-control system: World War II

 During their long service life, rangekeepers were updated often as technology advanced, and by World War II they were a critical part of an integrated fire-control system.
 The incorporation of radar into the fire-control system early in World War II provided ships the ability to conduct effective gunfire operations at long range in poor weather and at night.
+(Note: The degree of updating varied by country.
+For example, the US Navy used servomechanisms to automatically steer their guns in both azimuth and elevation.
+The Germans used servomechanisms to steer their guns only in elevation, and the British began to introduce Remote Power Control in elevation and deflection of 4-inch, 4.5-inch and 5.25-inch guns in 1942, according to Naval Weapons of WW2, by Campbell.
+For example 's 5.25-inch guns had been upgraded to full RPC in time for her Pacific deployment.)
 For U.S. Navy gun fire control systems, see ship gun fire-control systems.

 The use of director-controlled firing, together with the fire control computer, removed the control of the gun laying from the individual turrets to a central position; although individual gun mounts and multi-gun turrets would retain a local control option for use when battle damage limited director information transfer (these would be simpler versions called "turret tables" in the Royal Navy).
 Guns could then be fired in planned salvos, with each gun giving a slightly different trajectory.
 Dispersion of shot caused by differences in individual guns, individual projectiles, powder ignition sequences, and transient distortion of ship structure was undesirably large at typical naval engagement ranges.
 Directors high on the superstructure had a better view of the enemy than a turret mounted sight, and the crew operating them were distant from the sound and shock of the guns.
 Gun directors were topmost, and the ends of their optical rangefinders protruded from their sides, giving them a distinctive appearance.